learn-co-curriculum/dsc-using-yelp-api-codealong/README.md

 As you can see, there are three main parts to our request.

 They are:
-* The url
+* The URL
 * The header
 * The parameters

-The url is fairly straightforward and is simply the base url as described in the documentation (again more details in the upcoming lesson).
+The URL is fairly straightforward and is simply the base URL as described in the documentation (again more details in the upcoming lesson).

 The header is a dictionary of key-value pairs.
 In this case, we are using a fairly standard header used by many APIs.
 It has a strict form where 'Authorization' is the key and 'Bearer YourApiKey' is the value.

-The parameters are the filters which we wish to pass into the query.
-These will be embedded into the url when the request is made to the api.
+The parameters are the filters that we wish to pass into the query.
+These will be embedded into the URL when the request is made to the API.
 Similar to the header, they form key-value pairs.
-Valid key parameters by which to structure your queries, are described in the API documentation which we'll look at further shortly.
-A final important note however, is the need to replace spaces with "+".
+Valid key parameters by which to structure your queries are described in the API documentation which we'll look at further shortly.
+A final important note, however, is the need to replace spaces with "+".
 This is standard to many requests as URLs cannot contain spaces.
-(Note that the header itself isn't directly embedded into the url itself and as such, the space between 'Bearer' and YourApiKey is valid.)
+(Note that the header itself isn't directly embedded into the URL itself and as such, the space between 'Bearer' and YourApiKey is valid.)

 ## The Response